Migrate to the Commerce SDK

 Overview of the migration steps

-Uninstall the Modern POS, Hardware Station, and Cloud Scale Unit - Self-hosted that were installed by using the legacy installers.
+Uninstall the Store Commerce app, Hardware Station, and Cloud Scale Unit - Self-hosted that were installed by using the legacy installers.
 Then install the required application by using the new sealed installers.

 Migrate the CRT, API, channel database, proxy, POS, and Hardware Station extensions by using the Commerce SDK.